vsattamini/cloudbeds-prompt-engineering/README.md

 ---

 This structure could be used to generate whatever our minds can wish for.
 Note that this specific model can be expanded as much as required, using a dropdown list and further specifications (formal vs. casual, different languages, etc...) that were not contemplated in this demonstration.

+---

+The app is hosted on Azure: https://cloudwalk-prompt-engineering.azurewebsites.net